Rokfor/rokfor-slim/README.md

 GET /api/contributions/1/14-5?query=New+York

     Searches for all contributions within issue 1 and chapters 14 and 5 for the String "New York".

+GET /api/contributions/1/14-5?query=New+York&filter=1|6:eq

+    Searches for all contributions within issue 1 and chapters 14 and 5 for the exact String "New York" within both fields with the template id 1 and 6.

 GET /api/contributions/12/19?limit=10&offset=20